Updated March 25, 2020 to Version 1.4

 Using This Record

-Whether you oversee a An organization (formally incorporated or not), which typically provides sanctuary to a smaller scale of residents than other kinds of sanctuaries, typically with a single human overseeing the sanctuary.
-Check out The Microsanctuary Resource Center for more information! with just a few residents or a large sanctuary with hundreds of residents, keeping track of healthcare treatments and staff observations is important.
+Whether you oversee a A microsanctuary is a small scale community of human and nonhuman (generally “unconventional or farmed”) animal companions, who live together in a chosen shared lifestyle and in commitment to ending the oppression of all beings.
+Microsanctuaries adhere to the notion that no nonhuman member of the community should “serve a purpose.”
+Microsanctuaries can exist in any context: rural, suburban, or urban.
+A microsanctuary can consist of as small a community as one animal and one human caregiver.
+For more information on microsanctuary please refer to the Microsanctuary Resource Center. with just a few residents or a large sanctuary with hundreds of residents, keeping track of healthcare treatments and staff observations is important.
 How you ultimately organize and save that information going forward may look different, but regular use of the Ongoing Treatment and Observation Record (or something similar that you’ve tailored specifically to your needs) will likely be necessary.
 Any time a resident has a health concern or receives any sort of treatment, this information should be recorded.

 While you may think that having many different types of records that each serve a very specific purpose might be helpful, in practice it can sometimes be cumbersome, especially for sanctuaries with larger resident populations.
 Therefore, we wanted to provide sanctuaries with a document that is versatile.
 There are many different ways to utilize this record and chances are you may think of a unique way to make it work based on the specifics of your sanctuary.
 We’ll look at each section of the record and offer some instruction and suggestions for how to make the most of this document.